JroutEA/studio/DESIGN.md

 ## 2. Problem Statement

-The core purpose of the AI Holocron is to solve specific bottlenecks faced by the SWGOH QA team and player community:
+The core purpose of Holocron 2.0 is to solve specific bottlenecks faced by the SWGOH QA team and player community:

 -   **For QA Testers:**
     -   **Finding Test Units:** Manually searching for existing in-game units with specific abilities (e.g., "a character that applies 'Evasion Down'") to test a new mechanic is slow and requires deep game knowledge.
 The **Unit Finder** automates this discovery process.